 - Printed books.
 Beautiful, printed books are your best profit source with book signings, giveaways, promotions, and more.

 - Print on demand.
-This is how independent authors are able to sell their printed books in bookstores around the globe and online.
+Print on demand is how independent authors are able to sell their printed books in bookstores around the globe and online.

 - How to successfully launch your book.
-We’ll give you tips and ideas that you can start on right away!
+We’ll give you book launch tips and ideas that you can start on right away!

 - Book marketing services.
 Our specialists will tell you how authors are using Facebook and Instagram ads to attract new readers.